 Heating elements of tubular products are factory configured and are properly tested prior to their launch in market.
-These are available in many different sizes and shapes, designed according to the heating devices they are to be applied for.
-Elements used during manufacturing of these heaters are similar to that of others namely titanium, incoloy, inconel, steel and stainless steel.
-The exterior sheath material is made with robust technology and sturdier alloy so as to withstand physical strain and for protection against heat.
+These are available in different sizes and shapes, designed according to the heating devices they are to be applied for.
+Elements used during manufacturing of these heaters are similar to that of others namely titanium, Incoloy, Inconel, steel and stainless steel.
+The exterior sheath material uses robust technology and sturdier alloy so as to withstand physical strain and for protection against heat.

 The watt density, size, shape and sheath of each tubular heater and its related elements vary as per their application.
 These are used during the industrial process of conduction, convection and radiation in which the temperature surpasses beyond 750 degree centigrade to heat several solids, liquids and gases.

-Terminal pins are made under industrial regulations; however, they can vary upon request for easy installation and overall maintenance of the device.
-For best performance and output, superior quality magnesium oxide is used to transfer heat in an efficient way via coil, directly to the source.
+Terminal pins manufacturing follows industrial regulations.
+However, they can vary upon request for easy installation and overall maintenance of the device.
+For best performance and output, superior quality magnesium oxide transfers heat in an efficient way via coil, directly to the source.

-Provided below is a table which highlights in detail about the application of each tubular heating device according to the sheath material used during manufacturing.
+Below is a table which highlights in detail about the application of each tubular heating device according to the sheath material.

 Please visit https://www.wattco.com/product_category/tubular-heaters/ or more details.

 Why is Mineral Oil Used in Thermal Heaters?

 Thermal heaters, also known as thermal fluid heaters, employ the use of a thermal liquid such as wat...